theNoobCoder0x01/id-generator/README.md

 1. Install maven if not installed.
 2. Clone the repo and cd into the directory.
 3. Execute command "mvn spring-boot:run".
+4. New id is available at "/newId" endpoint.

 ## id format: